dot-1q/AiaB-UERANSIM/README.md

 ## Scenario 2
 In this scenario, the UPF's are deployed in the UERANSIM VM's thus creating a very simple ACE, with local internet access, meaning the UE's traffic towards the Internet don't ever leave this VM, nor will the traffic towards the edge service.
 A very simple edge service is runnning on each cluster, that simply recieves and sends a message using UDP from and to the UE.

+[Link](https://hub.docker.com/r/802dot1q/edgeservice) to the edge service

+The deployments that make up this second scenario are all available [here](https://github.com/dot-1q/5g_connected_edge)
 ![alt text](network_scn_2.png "scenario")